 By the time you get to 1, you'll leap out of bed (or towards any other goal you have).

-Who Benefits From a Healthy Morning Routine?
+Who Benefits From A Morning Routine?

 I truly believe in the power of doing one thing to better your mental health every single day, and the morning is the perfect time to start.

-The more you make your routine a priority, the more likely you’ll start to develop the habit.
-It will then become second nature and you’ll notice the difference on the days you do it versus the days you don’t.
+The more you make your routine a priority, the more likely you'll start to develop the habit.
+It will then become second nature and you'll notice the difference between the days you do it versus the days you don't.

 By mindfully automating these habits, you’re having to make fewer decisions in the morning (less decision fatigue) and you'll have more mental clarity.